surifirstpin/biplus_documentation/docs/Dashboards.md

 ## Home Page Display Option

-Using BI+ Plus you can set the Dashboard to home page to have dail
+Using BI+ Plus you can set the Dashboard to home page to have daily updat
            welcome to Biplus
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NDA1NDYxOV19
+eyJoaXN0b3J5IjpbLTE2MjU2NTI0Ml19
 -->